alexperronnet/oc-14-react-modal/README.md

 # oc-14-react-dialog

-> [!WARNING]
+> [!CAUTION]
-> This repository is part of my "JavaScript React Developer" training program with [OpenClassrooms](https://openclassrooms.com/fr/).
-After the program concludes on September 20th, 2023, the project will no longer receive updates or maintenance.
-This plugin is intended for learning purposes only.
-Please **DO NOT** use it in a production environment.
+> This repository contains a project completed as part of my training at [OpenClassrooms](https://openclassrooms.com).
+Having successfully concluded the program, the project is now archived and is no longer maintained.
+Please note that the repository remains available for reference purposes only; some links or features may not work as expected.

 ![Preview](./.github/assets/preview.gif)